damacas-home/greenb-mine/README.md

 # greenb-mine
-General server configs as they are developed for homelad
+General server configs as they are developed for homelab